pymc-devs/pytensor/doc/library/compile/io.rst

 Inputs
 ======

-The ``inputs`` argument to ``aesara.function`` is a list, containing the ``Variable`` instances for which values will be specified at the time of the function call.
+The ``inputs`` argument to ``pytensor.function`` is a list, containing the ``Variable`` instances for which values will be specified at the time of the function call.
 But inputs can be more than just Variables.
 ``In`` instances let us attach properties to ``Variables`` to tell function more about how to use them.